 Why do People Send Mixed Signals?

 People send mixed signals for a variety of reasons.
-Some might do it unintentionally due to their own confusion or uncertainty about their feelings.
+Some might do it unintentionally due to their own emotional baggage, confusion or uncertainty about their feelings.
 Others might do it intentionally to keep the other person interested or to maintain a sense of control in the relationship.

 It’s also possible that what one person perceives as mixed signals is simply the other person’s normal way of interacting, highlighting the importance of clear communication in any relationship.